avkhadiev/bbtoDijet/bbtoDijetAnalyzer/doc/README.md

 WTD:

-- Try to run with CRAB on a small-ish sample to test memory management
+- Running with CRAB on a small-ish sample to test memory management showed the excessive memory usage is not resolved.
+- Try reducing number of lumi sections per job